 Maybe you see beautiful, clutter-free spaces in magazines or on the web, and think: my home could never look like that.
 But it can!
 Freeing your space — and your life — from overwhelmingly huge amounts of stuff doesn't take superhuman effort.
 All you need is a little commitment to some basic principles.

-1. Live within your means.
+1. Live within your means

-2. Purge often.
+2. Purge often

 Even if you get to a point where you have only as many things as will comfortably fit into your space, stuff has a way of accumulating.
 So set aside a time, a few times a year, to go through your things and get rid of the ones you don't use anymore.
 You'll feel so much lighter, and your home will thank you.

-3. Have a place for everything.
+3. Have a place for everything

-'A place for everything, and everything in its place.'
+A place for everything, and everything in its place.
 Almost a cliche, but still some of the best organizing advice out there.
-A bit of further advice: if you have lots of things in limbo on tables or countertops or the floor and are struggling to find places for them, maybe you need more places.
-This is where clear plastic shoeboxes or a filing cabinet or maybe just a console with lots and lots of drawers can come in handy.
+A bit of further suggestion: If you have lots of things in limbo on tables or countertops or the floor and are struggling to find places for them, maybe you need more places.
+This is where clear plastic shoe boxes or a filing cabinet or maybe just a console with lots and lots of drawers can come in handy.

+This is the other side of the coin to the commandment above.
 Every household has those little things — pens, tape, twist ties, whatnot — that get used a lot but don't really have any logical place to go.
 Instead of agonizing over finding a home for every little thing, keep a junk drawer.
 The last few little bits of clutter get swept in there, and you're done.

-5. Become a habitual putter-awayer.
+5. Become a habitual putter-awayer

-6. Store things where you use them.
+6. Store things where you use them

-7. Stop clutter before it enters your home with a landing strip.
+7. Stop clutter before it enters your home with a landing strip

 Even if you're conscientious about what you buy, it's easy for clutter to sneak its way into your home in the form of junk mail, freebies, what have you.
-That's why setting up a landing strip by the front door is so brilliant: because clutter has to come into your home somewhere, and you can stop it right at the source.
+That's why setting up a landing strip by the front door is so brilliant: Clutter has to come into your home somewhere, and you can stop it right at the source.

-8. Go paper-free.
+8. Go paper-free

-9. Realize that life is about experiences, not things.
+9. Realize that life is about experiences, not things

 We're constantly being bombarded with advertisements that try to convince us that a happy life is all about having the latest stuff: a new car, an outdoor kitchen, an ice cream maker.
-But studies have shown, over and over (and my own experience has borne out) that it isn't the things in our lives that make us happy: it's our experiences that we treasure most.
+But studies have shown over and over (and my own experience has borne out) that it isn't the things in our lives that make us happy, it's our experiences that we treasure most.
 So the next time you're tempted to buy more stuff, ask yourself if the money wouldn't be better spent on a vacation or a nice night out.
-Bonus: you won't have to find a space for these things in your cabinets.
+Bonus: You won't have to find a space for these things in your cabinets.

-10. Forgive yourself and try again.
+10. Forgive yourself and try again

 Remember that nobody is perfect, and nobody's home is perfect.
 Even the homes you see in the magazines aren't perfect — it took a whole team of stylists to make them that way.
 So if you have an off week, or two weeks, or month, and suddenly your house is a disaster, don't panic.
 It's never too late to forgive yourself and try again.

-Re-edited from a post originally published 10.20.2014 - NT
+Re-edited from a post originally published 10.20.2014 - TW